 Heat the remaining oil in the same pan (on medium heat) and add the paste you just made to it when it is hot.
-Fry for 2-3 minutes.
+Fry for 2 to 3 minutes.

-Add the ginger and garlic pastes, all the dry spices including the garam masala, mix and fry till the oil begins to separate from the masala (onion-tomato-spice mix).
+Add the ginger and garlic pastes, all the dry spices including the garam masala, mix and fry until the oil begins to separate from the masala (onion-tomato-spice mix).

 Now add the koftas gently to the gravy.
 Cook for 1 minute, to heat the koftas through.
 Stir very carefully to avoid breaking them.